CoderSoulful/UsernameSearch/README.md

 # Username-Search-Tool-For-Free-Termux-Kali-Linux-
-You Can Search Usernames What You Wan On Web.
+You Can Search/Find Usernames What You Wan On Web.
 Termux, Linux &amp; Ubuntu App<br>
 Premium Username Search For Free | Termux | Kali Linux | Ubuntu |<br>

 Install:<br>